quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus_reshape.markdown

 require(quanteda)
 ```

-`corpus_reshape()` allows to change the unit of texts between documents paragraphs and sentences.
-Since it records document identifiers, texts can be restored to the original units even after mofdification of corpus.
+`corpus_reshape()` allows to change the unit of texts between documents, paragraphs and sentences.
+Since it records document identifiers, texts can be restored to the original unit even if the corpus is modified by other functions.

 ```r